albertoCCz/plutusCourse/Week04/Lecture4.md

     tell [2]
     void $ Contract.waitNSlots 10
 ```
-In the execution of this constract we first wait for 10 Slots, then we pass info back (which has to be of type `[Int]`, as we chose on the contract type declaration) using the `tell` statement, the we again wait for 10 Slots, and so on.
+In the execution of this contract we first wait for 10 Slots, then we pass info back (which has to be of type `[Int]`, as we chose on the contract type declaration) using the `tell` statement, then we again wait for 10 Slots, and so on.

 Now we define the trace as follows:
 ```haskell